MicrosoftDocs/microsoft-salescopilot-docs/articles/connect-contact.md

 - External email address matches multiple CRM contacts

 > [!NOTE]
-> If you're using Dynamics 365 as you CRM, Copilot for Sales matches the email address of the external contact only with the EmailAddress1 field of the contact record in Dynamics 365 and not with EmailAddress2 or EmailAddress3 field.
+> If you're using Dynamics 365 as your CRM, Copilot for Sales matches the email address of the external contact only with the EmailAddress1 field of the contact record in Dynamics 365 and not with EmailAddress2 or EmailAddress3 field.
 Ensure that email address is populated in the EmailAddress1 field to connect the external contact to the CRM contact.
 If the email address is populated in the EmailAddress2 or EmailAddress3 field, Copilot for Sales won't match the external contact with the CRM contact and considers it as an unsaved contact.

 ## External email address matches only one CRM contact